PieterPenninckx/rsynth/README.md

 If you write a plugin that uses `rsynth`, why not share your experience by writing a blog post?
 (Make sure you clearly indicate the date and the particular version you are trying.)

+## Updating documentation

+Everybody loves good documentation, but it's a lot of work to write and maintain.
+Contributing to the doc comments is a way to contribute that does not require that many skills, but which has a big impact.
+For practical aspects, see "Contributing code" below.

 ## Contributing code

 Code contributions are certainly welcome as well!